inasafe/inasafe/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Risk in a Box's documentation!
+Welcome to |project_name|'s documentation!
 =========================================

-Risk in a Box is a Quantum GIS plugin that enables you to perform risk scenario analysis of natural disaster events such as a flood, tsunami, earthquake etc.
+|project_name| is a Quantum GIS plugin that enables you to perform risk scenario
+analysis of natural disaster events such as a flood, tsunami, earthquake etc.

 It is developed jointly by AusAID (AIFDR) and World Bank (GFDRR) as an Open Source project

-You can find out more about the Risk in a Box project by visiting `riskinabox.org <http://riskinabox.org/>`_.
+You can find out more about the |project_name| project by visiting `riskinabox.org <http://riskinabox.org/>`_.

 .. figure::  ../../gui/resources/img/screenshot.jpg